-Energy generation puts pressure on cities, citizens and the environment through carbon emissions, water usage, impacts on land and rivers and other forms of pollution.
+Energy generation puts pressure on cities, citizens, and the environment through carbon emissions, water usage, impacts on land and rivers and other forms of pollution.
 Vast energy savings can be done with relatively small measures and has great potential to lower both environmental and societal costs.

 Buildings, industry, transport, and mobility are all identified as the sectors with the largest potential for energy saving.
 This is true in industrialised as well as developing countries.
 These sectors are markedly different from each other but also have many challenges in common, like creating and maintaining sustainable systems of power supply, heating, cooling, and lighting, just to name a few.

 Sweden has identified energy efficiency as one of its main priorities and sees it as a central instrument to achieve higher levels of sustainability.
 With ambitious targets set in the Energy Agreement and Climate Framework, Sweden aims to become a net-zero carbon economy by 2045.
-To achieve this goal, Sweden applies a holistic approach to promote cooperation between multiple actors across several levels that include the public sector, industry, academia, and households.
+To achieve this goal, Sweden applies a holistic approach to promote cooperation between multiple actors across several levels including the public sector, industry, academia, and households.

 The future

-Even though Sweden’s work in energy efficiency has led to great results so far, more needs to be done.
-A singular focus on increasing the amount of energy efficiency-related investments is not the most effective way to create a sustainable and efficient energy infrastructure.
-This complex challenge needs a solution where the issue is tackled through a combination of subsidies, regulations and a culture of cooperation that allows for an innovative business climate to thrive.
-Energy labelling of products, targeted economic subsidies to the industry and further development of networks for innovative solutions can together help with creating solutions that enable flexible and efficient use of energy.
+This complex challenge needs a solution where the issue is tackled through a combination of subsidies, regulations, and a culture of cooperation that allows for an innovative business climate to thrive.
+The combination of energy labelling of products, targeted economic subsidies to the industry and further development of networks for innovative solutions can help create solutions that enable flexible and efficient energy use.

 1990: The first model of technology procurement for specific technical challenges in buildings is implemented.